 School Host Site Criteria

-- Must be a Tennessee high school
+- Must be a Tennessee high school or youth organization

 - Provide a facilitator to be trained by LaunchTN and curriculum partner